cyaelcastro/Power-Wire-Monitoring-System/README.md

 First you need to use `npm install` to install the dependencies

+After that move to the `Webapp` folder

-Later, `node server/main.js` in order to start the server.
+Later, execute `node server/main.js` in order to start the server.
 It'll be running in:
  > localhost:4000